mochi/mochikit/doc/rst/MochiKit/Signal.rst

 When using MochiKit.Signal, you should not directly use the browser's native event handling for the same events.
 That means, no ``onclick="blah"``, no ``elem.attachEvent(...)``, and certainly no ``elem.addEventListener(...)``.
-Note that This also means that :mochiref:`MochiKit.DOM.addToCallStack` and :mochiref:`MochiKit.DOM.addLoadEvent` should not be used in combination with this module.
+This also means that :mochiref:`MochiKit.DOM.addToCallStack` and :mochiref:`MochiKit.DOM.addLoadEvent` should not be used in combination with this module.